shakin-shahria/shakin-shahria/README.md

 ## Abstract
-I am a software engineer at heart, specialising in DevOps.
-Wanna be ML+DataOps.

 - Currently delving into AI, Machine Learning, and Data Engineering for integration .
 - Proficient in programming languages: C, C++, PHP, Python, and Java.
 - Skilled in database management: SQL, including designing and querying databases.